 8. Life isn't all beer and skittles

 Drinking beer and playing skittles is fun, right?
-Well it is for the British, anyway.
+Well, it is for the British, anyway.
 But, unfortunately, life can’t be one big party (another idiom).
 Shame.

-9. A Fair crack of the whip
+9. A fair crack of the whip

 10. Belt and braces